UCSC-CSE299A/ot-send/README.md

 # OpenThread UDP Sender

-This codebase enables an 802.15.4 ESP32 MCU to broadcast UDP packets in a Thread WLAN
+This codebase enables an 802.15.4 ESP32 MCU to broadcast UDP packets in a Thread WLAN.

 ## Setup